Happy Sam Sawyer

-General Samuel "Happy Sam" Sawyer is a character appearing in American comic books published by Marvel Comics.
-His first appearance was in Sgt.
+General Samuel "Happy Sam" Sawyer is a character created by Stan Lee and Jack Kirby that appears in American comic books published by Marvel Comics.
+His first appearance was in 1963's Sgt.
 Fury and his Howling Commandos #1.

-Publication history

-Sawyer first appeared in Sgt.
-Fury and the Howling Commandos #1, and was created by Stan Lee and Jack Kirby.

 Fictional character biography

 Happy Sam Sawyer was assigned to the British Commandos by the U.S. Army.
-He was trained in parachuting in Britain in 1940 by Finley's FlyingCircus, which comprised daredevil parachutist Nick Fury and pilot Red Hargrove,s where they nicknamed him Happy Sa,m ironically, because of his deadly serious and consistently stony demeanor.
-In 1942, Sawyer, who had been wounded in North Africa and was deemed unfit for combat missions, organised and led the Howling Commandos, Bull McGiveney's Maulers, Jim Morita's Nisei Squad, and Sgt Bob Jenkin's The Missouri Marauders, as well as the Deadly Dozen.
+He trained for parachuting in Britain in 1940 with Finley's Flying Circus, alongside daredevil parachutist Nick Fury and pilot Red Hargroves.
+They gave him the nickname “Happy Sam” because of his serious and consistently stony demeanor.
+In 1942, Sawyer, who had been wounded in North Africa and was deemed unfit for combat missions, organized and led the Howling Commandos, Bull McGiveney's Maulers, Jim Morita's Nisei Squad, and Sgt.
+Bob Jenkin's The Missouri Marauders, as well as the Deadly Dozen.
 When artist John Severin joined Sgt Fury and his Howling Commandos with issue #44, Severin drew Sawyer as being much older and balder than his original depiction as a young man.

-In a Sgt Fury annual set in the Korean War, Sawyer was a Colonel, in another annual set in the Vietnam War, Sawyer was a full general.
+In a Sgt Fury annual set in the Korean War, Sawyer was a Colonel, and in another annual set in the Vietnam War, Sawyer was a full general.

 In modern times, Baron Strucker created an LMD of Sawyer that attacked the original Howling Commandos as well as Captain America.
 Sawyer would sacrifice himself when the LMD detonated itself while trying to gain missile navigation override codes.

-In the wake of his death, a S.H.I.E.L.D. assault Helicarrier has been named in his honor in the mini-series Iron Man: Hypervelocity.
+In the wake of his death, a S.H.I.E.L.D. assault Helicarrier was named in his honor in the mini-series Iron Man: Hypervelocity.
 There is also a Samuel J. Sawyer Memorial Veterans Hospital.